bhawanak0504/Tracker-OMI/README.md

 # *Maternity and Baby Hub App*

-*Author*: Bhumi Jain
-*Description*: Maternity and Baby Hub is a comprehensive digital platform designed to support expectant and new mothers with real-time symptom tracking, baby health monitoring, personalized care recommendations, and mental health resources.
+Maternity and Baby Hub is a comprehensive digital platform designed to support expectant and new mothers with real-time symptom tracking, baby health monitoring, personalized care recommendations, and mental health resources.
 It also provides virtual consultations with healthcare professionals to ensure the well-being of both the mother and the baby.

 ## *Features*
 - *Symptom Tracking*: Allows mothers to track their pregnancy symptoms and monitor the health status of their baby in real time.